-Age Discrimination in Employment Act of 1967 (ADEA) as amended - prohibits discrimination on the basis of age with respect to individuals who are at least 40 years old.
+Age Discrimination in Employment Act of 1967, as amended (ADEA) - prohibits discrimination on the basis of age with respect to individuals who are at least 40 years old.

-The Equal Pay Act of 1963 as amended - prohibits gender discrimination in payment of wages to women and men performing substantially equal work in the same establishment.
+The Equal Pay Act of 1963, as amended - prohibits gender discrimination in the payment of wages to women and men performing substantially equal work in the same establishment.

-Section 504 of the Rehabilitation Act of 1973 - prohibits discrimination against the disabled.
+Section 504 of the Rehabilitation Act of 1973 - prohibits discrimination against qualified students with disabilities.

-Americans with Disabilities Act of 1990 (ADA) - prohibits discrimination against individuals with disabilities in employment, public service, public accommodations and telecommunications.
+Americans with Disabilities Act of 1990 (ADA) - prohibits discrimination against individuals with disabilities in employment, public service, public accommodations, and telecommunications.